sohamsshah/insight-jainism/docs/Stories/Tale_of_two_swans.md

 ---
-title: "A tale of two baby swans"
+title: "A tale of a baby swan"
 sidebar_position: 4
 ---